ionic-team/ionic-docs/docs/reference/browser-support.md

 To figure out what version of the webview a device is running, log `window.navigator.userAgent` to the console when inspecting the application using Chrome Dev Tools.

-## Desktop Browsers
+## Browsers

-Because Ionic is based on web technologies, it works just as well on desktop browsers as it does on mobile devices.
-For more information on desktop layouts, see [Cross Platform](../core-concepts/cross-platform.md#desktop).
+Ionic supports the following browsers:

 |   Browser   | Ionic v8 | Ionic v7 | Ionic v6 | Ionic v5 | Ionic v4 |
 | :---------: | :------: | :------: | :------: | :------: | :------: |